Course Outline

 Data Sources for the Power BI Desktop Model for Government

-• CSV, Excel, JSON, XML, PDF files.
+• File-based data sources: CSV, Excel, JSON, XML, PDF files.

-• Internet data sources: Tables published on the World Wide Web.
+• Internet data sources: tables published on the World Wide Web.

 Power Query in Combining and Transforming Data for Government

-• Filtering and sorting of input data.
+• Filtering and sorting input data to ensure accuracy and relevance.

-• Calculation and conditional columns.
+• Calculation and conditional columns to derive meaningful insights.

-• Creation of custom computed columns.
+• Creation of custom computed columns tailored to specific government needs.

-• Transferring queries between applications.
+• Transferring queries between applications to streamline workflows.

-• Multiple references to objects.
+• Multiple references to objects for complex data relationships.

 Working with Tables in Power Query M Language for Government

-• Table functions and managing transformation steps.
+• Table functions and managing transformation steps to streamline data preparation.

-• PIVOT transformations and their inverse: UNPIVOT.
+• PIVOT transformations and their inverse: UNPIVOT for flexible data presentation.

-• Aggregation and counting of data.
+• Aggregation and counting of data to derive summary statistics.

 M Query Advanced Operations for Government

-• Advanced functionalities of the M language.
+• Advanced functionalities of the M language to support complex government data requirements.

 Dynamic Queries - Parameters in M Language for Government